JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 | --postsynapse_in_dataset | Post-synaptic dataset if the input is N5; i.e. c2/s0  |

-## Workflow D (Presynaptic in Volume)
+## Workflow C (Presynaptic in Volume)

 Usage:

     ./synapse_pipeline.nf --pipeline presynaptic_in_volume [arguments]

-See the [schematic of Workflow A](#synapse-prediction) above.
+See the [schematic of Workflow C](#synapse-prediction) above.
 This workflow ignores neurons and identifies all synaptic sites labeled in a single channel in the given volume.
 However, if a neuron mask is included (see [Neuron Segmentation Workflows](NeuronSegmentation.md)), it will identify synaptic sites in that neuron.

 This workflow: